 Remember the knife is just an extension used by a more capable destructive opponent.
 You must eliminate your opponent's capability to react within a split second in order to secure your safety!

-While you learnt to deflect and counter attack moves, you must drill enough and know that in feinting scenarios, your desire is to attack according to the distance.
+While you have learnt deflection and counter attack moves, you must drill enough and know that in feinting scenarios, your desire is to attack according to the distance.
 If you were thinking that the attacker was coming from a certain direction charging the blade from a certain direction, your brain made a plan how to deflect and hit him before it was too late to do so.

 Finally, remember attacks scenarios can unfold slowly or very quickly.
 You cannot afford to think too much as the attacker is getting near the hotzone.
 As he gets closer, slow down your thinking and speed up on your action.
 You must not hesitate and be very decisive.
 Especially if you see a blade, don't slow down trying to spare his life, before you control the situation ensuring you are staying alive.